Proper Form for Plank Exercise: Planking with Purpose

 For a standard elbow front plank (like the one pictured), execute it properly by:

-2. Drop the elbows to the floor (one side at a time) and place them under shoulders.
-Forearms should be parallel.
+3. Drop the elbows to the floor (one side at a time) and place them under the shoulders (exactly where hands started).
+Forearms should still be parallel.
+This is modified low plank position and where beginners should start!
+To advance to conventional plank, incorporate step four.

-4. Elevate the hips.
-Hips and shoulders should remain parallel to the floor while the legs are straight.
+4. Raise knees off of the ground; hips and shoulders should remain parallel to the floor while the legs are straight.

-6. Tighten the core by drawing the belly button to the spine and hold the position.
+5. Tighten the core by drawing the belly button to the spine, forcing breath into the upper chest, and hold the position.

 7. At the end of the repetition, return to a resting position.

-If the client experiences stress in the low back and arms versus the abdominals and legs, check the form and make the necessary changes.
+If the client experiences stress in the low back and arms versus the abdominals and legs, check the form and make the necessary changes if strength is available and they respond to cueing.

 Plank Variations